SharePoint/sp-dev-docs/docs/spfx/use-aad-tutorial.md

 ```

 Next, browse to the app catalog of your target tenant and upload the solution package.
 You can find the solution package under the *sharepoint/solution* folder of your solution.
 It is the .sppkg file.
-After you upload the solution package, the app catalog will prompt you with a dialog box, similar to the one shown in the following image.
+After you upload the solution package, the app catalog will prompt you with a dialog box, similar to the one shown in the following screenshot.

 ![Screenshot of the app catalog UI when uploading the package solution](../images/graphconsumer-tutorial-appcatalog-prompt.png)